 I found it very interesting to read about the science to creating an organized lifestyle outlined by a single, young woman from another country that likes to travel for both business and pleasure.
 She has tips for organizing your home as well as your suitcase.

 Surprisingly, although our lifestyles are extremely different along with our budgets, we have both moved several times and learned the art of adapting and creating an organized home regardless of the space constraints.
+Using things like combination boards from Office Monster can help to keep your home in check thus enabling you to keep on top of any jobs that need to be done.

 I really enjoyed Jane’s insights behind the science of getting organized as well as her tips shared throughout the book.
 I have already incorporated a lot of her ideas into the organizing activities happening in my home.
 I was slightly disappointed that she left out a section pertaining to the living room which is the epicenter of my home where we spend most of our time.
 It’s the one spot that gets the most disorganized however, it will be easy to take ideas from other sections of the book and adapt them into a plan of my own.